pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 of a mathematician.

+## Learning during my spare time

+The balancing of studying something interesting, that can be completed in time before my money runs out and that has high chances of improving my quality of life had remained a permanent fixture in my decisions regarding what to learn.

+I have a wide range of interests and different levels of motivation for each.
+I have pondered many times how to better use my spare time to learn about particular topics in a way that's enjoyable and yet efficient.
+Needless to say, I'm not very good at it, but I have come across some ideas that I believe have helped me cope better.

 ### Reading about mathematics

-I got my first job as a Quality Assurance Analyst at a bank in Mexico City almost right after I finished my bachelors.
-During my spare time, I enjoyed reading about mathematics, it's history, biographies of famous mathematicians, and I tried to get an idea about the scope of mathematics and it's limitations.
+Around 2009 I remember using my spare time to learn more about mathematics, I enjoyed reading history of maths, biographies of famous mathematicians, and I tried to get an idea about the scope of mathematics and it's limitations.

-### It's all about the theorems!

 Understanding mathematics was quite a bit of work for me, I usually needed to review the same concepts from different references until I found one that I could understand.

-During my bachelors I had some short encounters with several topics in mathematics applied to engineering, e.g., Calculus, Linear Algebra, Differential Equations, Probability Theory, etc.
+I had some short encounters with several topics in mathematics applied to engineering during my bachelors, e.g., Calculus, Linear Algebra, Differential Equations, Probability Theory, etc. but I was annoyed by repetitive mechanical computation.

-I was annoyed by repetitive mechanical computation and drawn to the abstract aspects of these mathematical tools more than their applications.
+I was drawn to the abstract aspects of these mathematical tools more than their applications.
 However, learning many mathematical concepts works really well by first mastering the mechanical skills, which helps build an intuition about the underlying more abstract concepts.

+### It's all about the theorems

 I was particularly interested but also terrified of theorem proving, but I did understand that in mathematics it's all about the theorems.
 One can solve a thousand